MichaelOdumosu57/SignfireCandidateProject/README.md

 ###  Goal 2
 	display the star tab
-	understand if its a logo or a div you are given and make appropriate messages
+	understand if its a logo or a div you are given and make appropriate messages for the SigHeader

 ##Achieved